Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/mint-xfer.rst

 .. image:: images/view-fn.png
     :width: 100%

 You are going to invoke the tokenMetadata function from your contract.
 It accepts parameters as a vector.
 (See the function *fn contract_token_metadata()*).
-To give a list of the tokenIDs create another json file and call it as token-ids.json and add your tokenID(s) as a vector.
+To give a list of the tokenIDs create another JSON file and call it as token-ids.json and add your tokenID(s) as a vector.

 .. code-block:: console